CloudSlang/docs/yaml_overview.rst

 +++++++++++++

 Before writing CloudSlang code it helps to have a good working knowledge of YAML.
-The following is a brief overview of some of the YAML specification.
+This section contains a brief overview of some of the YAML specification.
 See the full `YAML specification <http://www.yaml.org/spec/1.2/spec.html>`__ for more information.